This is our mega guide to charcoal toothpaste.

 What I can say is that there is scientific evidence present for showing how charcoal can remove toxins for poisoning from the body, so it would be fair to assume that it can have similar benefits in the mouth, but it needs to be proven.

-There is also the very real evidence online, on blogs and the abundance of YouTube videos that appears to confirm that charcoal can whiten your teeth.
-But it is best to be err on the side of caution of these, as we simply don’t know what editing has happened.
+There is also the very real evidence online, on blogs and the abundance of YouTube videos that appear to confirm that charcoal can whiten your teeth.
+But it is best to err on the side of caution of these, as we simply don’t know what editing has happened.

 Dentists themselves will even agree that the results do in some respects speak for themselves, but all follow this with comments of caution.

 With every positive normally comes a negative or drawback.
 So what is so bad about using a charcoal toothpaste?